Tiger Stadium (Detroit): Features

 Tiger Stadium had a 125-foot (38 m) tall flagpole in fair play, to the left of dead center field near the 440-foot (134 m) mark.
 The same flag pole was to be brought to Comerica Park, but this never happened.
 A new flagpole in the spirit of Tiger Stadium's pole was positioned in fair play at Comerica Park until the left field fence was moved in closer prior to the 2003 season.

-When the stadium closed, it was tied with Fenway Park as the oldest ballpark in Major League Baseball, the two parks having opened on the same date in 1912.
+When it closed, Tiger Stadium was tied with Fenway Park as the oldest stadium in Major League Baseball; the two parks opened on the same date in 1912.
 Taking predecessor Bennett Park into account, Tiger Stadium was the oldest Major League Baseball site in use in 1999.

 When the park was expanded in 1936, a second deck was added over the right field pavilion and bleachers.
 To fit as many seats as possible in the expansion, the second deck was extended over the fence by 10 feet (3 m).
 The overhang would occasionally turn some extremely high arced fly balls into home runs.
 Spotlights were added above the warning track to illuminate the area beneath the overhang.

-Like other older baseball stadiums such as Fenway Park and Wrigley Field, Tiger Stadium offered "obstructed view" seats, some of which were directly behind a steel support column; while others in the lower deck had sight lines obstructed by the low-hanging upper deck.
+Like other older baseball stadiums such as Fenway Park and Chicago's Wrigley Field, Tiger Stadium offered "obstructed view" seats, some of which were directly behind a steel support column; while others in the lower deck had sight lines obstructed by the low-hanging upper deck.
 By making it possible for the upper deck to stand directly above the lower deck, the support columns allowed the average fan to sit closer to the field than at any other ballpark.